EricStratton/redux-tap-room/README.md

 - Navigate to desktop in terminal using `$ cd desktop`
 - Copy repository link by clicking on green 'Code' icon and clicking the clipboard to the right of the url
 - Use command `$ git clone https://github.com/EricStratton/tap-room`
-- From desktop, run command `$ cd TapRoom` to navigate to the installed directory
+- From desktop, run command `$ cd tap-room` to navigate to the installed directory
 - Once in root directory of project run command `$cd tap-room` to enter the project directory
 - Run command `$ code .` to open directory in default code editor
 - While inside `tap-room` in your terminal run `$ npm install` to download necessary Node packages for application functionality